bimedia-fr/architect-pg-pool/README.md

 * _string_ text: the query text
 * optional _array_ parameters: the query parameters
 * optional _function_ callback : the function called when stream is ready

+Once the stream is ready the callback is fired with an :

+* `err` object if an error occured or null,
+* `stream` the pg  result stream.